ngviettam82/AirSim/docs/event_sim.md

 ev_sim = EventSimulator(W, H)
 ```

 The actual computation of the events is triggered through a callback function, which is executed every time a new RGB image is obtained.
 The first time this function is called, due to the lack of a 'previous' image, it acts as an initialization of the event sim.

 ```
 event_img, events = ev_sim.image_callback(img, ts_delta)
 ```
+The callback returns an event image as a one dimensional array of +1/-1 values, thus indicating only whether events were seen at each pixel, but not the timing/number of events.
+This one dimensional array can be converted into the red/blue event image as seen in the function `convert_event_img_rgb`. `events` is a numpy array of events, each of format `<x> <y> <timestamp> <pol>`.

 Through the callback, the event sim computes the difference between the past and the current image, and computes a stream of events which is then returned as a numpy array.
 This can then be appended to a file.

 The working of the event simulator loosely follows this set of operations:
-1. Take the difference between the log intensities of the current and previous frames. \\
+1. Take the difference between the log intensities of the current and previous frames.
-2. Iterating over all pixels, calculate the polarity for each each pixel based on a threshold of change in log intensity. \\
+2. Iterating over all pixels, calculate the polarity for each each pixel based on a threshold of change in log intensity.
 3. Determine the number of events to be fired per pixel, based on extent of intensity change over the threshold.
-Let $N_{max}$ be the maximum number of events that can occur at a single pixel, then the total number of firings to be simulated at pixel location $u$ would be $N_e(u) = min(N_{max}, \Delta L(u)/TOL)$.
+Let $N_{max}$ be the maximum number of events that can occur at a single pixel, then the total number of firings to be simulated at pixel location $u$ would be $N_e(u) = min(N_{max}, \frac{\Delta L(u)}{TOL})$.
 4. Determine the timestamps for each interpolated event by interpolating between the amount of time that has elapsed between the captures of the previous and current images.

     $ t = t_{prev} + \frac{\Delta T}{N_e (u)} $